-This course provides students with an in-depth review of the major themes of psychology taught throughout FSU's MA program and serves as a culminating program experience.
+This course provides students with an in-depth review of the major themes of psychology taught throughout FSU's MA Program in Psychology and serves as a culminating program experience.
 Students will establish a professional portfolio to include samples of their academic work, professional resources, and documents designed to prepare them for career obtainment and advancement in psychology-related fields.